vedvyas/openSeSSHIAMe/README.md

     used by openSeSSHIAMe!
 This is because `DescribeSecurityGroups` cannot be restricted to a particular resource (the security group used by openSeSSHIAMe).
+  * The service used to determine the current public IPv4 address could return an incorrect address, thus giving someone else access!

 Requirements
 ------------